Speykious/mysql-leak/Readme.md

 This is a simple program that demonstrates a constant growth in `mysqld`'s memory consumption, first in Rust with the `sqlx` crate, second in Java with `mysql-connector-j`, when doing multiple bulk inserts.

+> For the record, this is just a single-instance database and not one with master-slave replication.

 Here is a graph of this growth using the `mysql:8.2` Docker image:

 - Rust with `sqlx`